 Whereas writing and creating intellectual property is more like farming.
 You get this slow, consistent source of food.
 It’s not nearly as exciting, but it will sustain a civilization in the long run.

 As an independent author, I pay professional cover designers and editors, and I publish professionally.
 But I have a team of contractors who help me bring the book to fruition.
 I do a professional job of independent publishing.
 As an indie author, my income is quite boring, but it has consistently increased nearly every month since I first put my first book on Kindle in 2009.

-Traditionally published authors receive an advance and get a spike in income.
+Traditionally published authors receive an advance and get a spike in their author income.
 The advance will be split into payments you’ll receive upon signing the contract, turning in the manuscript, and publishing it.